scrussell24/ea/README.md

 # ea

-Trying to learn clokure by writing some Simple EA's
+Trying to learn clojure by writing some Simple EA's